first quarter 12th century

 12th-13th centuryChineseYue ware: light gray stoneware with celadon glaze over incised and carved decoration

-11th-12th centuryChineseGuan ware: dark gray stoneware body with a lightly crackled, grayish blue celadon glaze.
-From the Guan kilns near Hangzhou, Zhejiang province
+11th-12th centuryChineseGuan ware: dark gray stoneware with lightly crackled, light grayish blue glaze.
+From the guan kilns near Hangzhou, Zhejiang province

-12th-13th centuryChineseLongquan celadon ware: molded, pale gray stoneware with lightly crackled, bluish green celadon glaze.
+12th-13th centuryChineseLongquan celadon ware: pale gray stoneware with lustrous, lightly crackled, transparent, bluish green celadon glaze.
 From the Longquan kilns in Zhejiang province

-12th-13th centuryChinesePossibly Ru ware: light gray stoneware body with pale bluish celadon glaze.
-Possibly from the Ru kilns, Henan province
+12th-13th centuryChineseProbably Ru ware: light gray stoneware body with pale bluish green celadon glaze over carved vertical rib.
+Probably from the Ru kilns, Henan province

 11th-12th centuryChinese